quis0/my-portfolio/README.md

 # my portfolio
-Hello there!
-My name is **Grigory Zotkevich** and I am a junior frontend developer.

-In this repository you can find my works.
-Some of them were made on online courses from **Yandex.Praktikum**.
-Some of them were based on free templates from the Internet.
+This repository contains works that were completed on courses from Yandex, as well as free templates from the Internet.

 * Landing page: [static](../../tree/master/sprint-2), [adaptive](../../tree/master/sprint-4)
 * [JavaScript training (14 tasks)](../../tree/master/sprint-5)